2HgO/ttkeys/README.md

 # ttkeys
-ttkeys helps with injecting secret keys securely into apps
+ttkeys helps with injecting secret keys securely into apps.

 ## how to install ttkeys
 ```